Archimedean period relations for Rankin-Selberg convolutions: Translations and coefficient systems

 \subsubsection{The map $\jmath_{\mu}$}

 The translation map $\jmath_{\mu}$ in Proposition \ref{prop:translationpi} is constructed in \cite[Section 2]{LLS24} when $\pi_{\mu}$ is essentially tempered.
-The construction extends to the general case directly, which we are going to review.
+We are going to make a corrigendum to {\it loc. cit.} in the case when $\K\cong \R$ and $k$ is odd, and extend the construction to the general case.
 Define the principal series representation